Homepage Crafts Unlimited (UK)

 My doll's porcelain head has been smashed into many pieces, can something like that be fixed?

 This is not an easy repair and is only possible if the centre portion of the face (containing the features) remain.
 It takes a lot of time to reassemble all the pieces, fill in the gaps caused by the tiny pieces and little slithers that get lost, strengthen it from the inside, resurface it on the outside and then repaint it.
-Obviously I will do my very best but the repairs may not be invisible and may change the look of the doll slightly (example).
+The effect is not very satisfactory.
+The doll's face will look different, it's painted surface will be easily damaged and it is far better to try and have a new head made (Ellie's Doll Workshop in Bournemouth may be able to help) or to find a similar sized and looking head on another damaged doll (say in a charity shop or boot sale) and swap them.

 Top

 I have a walky-talky doll whose head has come off, leaving a bent metal rod coming out of the neck.
-Could you fix the head back on?
+Can the head be fixed back on?

-This is possible as long as the bent metal rod can be removed from the doll.
+This is possible as long as the bent metal rod can be removed from the doll OR at least detached from its position in the crutch of the doll (requiring repair afterwards).
 The repair involves fixing a new plastic tube inside the head into which the rod fixes.
-This cannot be done with any degree of certainty unless the rod is removed and can be viewed inside the head during repair.
-Sometimes this bar is riveted together and these can be drilled out and re-fixed after the repair.
-It is also often possible to saw the bar in two through the arm sockets and re-join it after the repair.
+This cannot be done with any degree of certainty unless the rod is removed (or at least detached from the crutch and moved upwards) and can be viewed inside the head during repair.
+Sometimes this bar is riveted together and these can be drilled out (through the doll arm-holes) and re-fixed after the repair.
+It is also often possible to saw the bar in two through the arm sockets and re-join it after the repair, although finding a strong joint is difficult.

 Top